men9xuan/Community-fridge-II/README.md

 It connects the Community fridge web application to a MongoDB database.

-Upon server start, all local JSON data is imported to a MongoDB database.
+Upon server starts, all local JSON data is imported to a MongoDB database.

+You may need to change username password dbname in config.js to point to your own database.

 All subsequent queries are handled by the MongoDB database.